jeremiejt38/eggs/game_eggs/steamcmd_servers/icarus/README.md

 - Default server ports are listed below, but all three ports can be changed freely.
 - Clients connect via the server list in game.
+- Game and Query port can be any port

 | Port    | Default | Protocol |
 |---------|---------|----------|